 According to Facebook, candidates can apply directly to job posts on Facebook and their mobile devices.
 Page admins can track all job applications and contact applicants directly through Messenger.
 And as with other Facebook content, you can also boost your job posts to target your audience and improve reach.

 Based on its existing functionality though, this feature may be more suitable for smaller companies and startups that have fewer open positions.
-For larger companies with higher volume of job openings and applications, it may not be practical to post every single job you have.
+For larger companies with a higher volume of job openings and applications, it may not be practical to post every single job you have.

 Instead, you may want to consider running Facebook ads or boosted posts for your high priority job openings that direct candidates to apply via your careers site or recruiting microsite, so applications are going to your applicant tracking system (ATS) rather than a separate platform.

-A longer term solution to posting and promoting your job openings on Facebook is Facebook’s own Work4 solution, which essentially builds an extension of your jobs site within your Facebook page.
+A longer term solution to posting and promoting your job openings on Facebook is the Work4 solution, which essentially builds an extension of your jobs site within your Facebook page.
 The solution automatically imports your job postings into your Facebook Page from your careers site or ATS, and allows candidates to search, view and share job openings as well as submitting applications, which are then either forwarded to a recruiter or redirected to your careers site so all applications are centralized in your ATS.

 If you're interested in trying out Facebook's new job post feature, here's how to do it: go to your Facebook Page and click on the “Publish a job post” feature.